About the traffic lights

-The framework replaced Alert Levels in December 2021.
-It has 3 traffic light settings of Red, Orange and Green.
+The COVID-19 Protection Framework replaced Alert Levels in December 2021 and ended in mid-September 2022.
+It had 3 traffic light settings of Red, Orange and Green.

 - help people protect one another from the virus

 - keep hospitalisation rates as low as possible and avoid overwhelming the health system

 - minimise the impact of large outbreaks

 - reduce the need for lockdowns.

 It also aimed to give people and businesses more stability.

 At all traffic light settings, essential services continued to operate.
 This included supermarkets, health services, emergency services, goods transport, and utilities such as power and water supplies.

 Components of the framework

 A high vaccination rate remains a key tool to protect people and minimise the spread of COVID-19.
 Getting vaccinated means you are less likely to get extremely sick or infect other people.